heartstchr/heartstchr.github.io/docs/README.md

   }
 ];

-const otherSkills = [
+// const otherSkills = [
-  {
+//   {
-    name: "Graphics",
+//     name: "Graphics",
-    value: ["Coral Draw", "Adobe Photoshop"],
+//     value: ["Coral Draw", "Adobe Photoshop"],
-  },
+//   },
-  {
+//   {
-    name: "Video Editing",
+//     name: "Video Editing",
-    value: ["Davinci Resolve", "Adobe Premier pro"], },
+//     value: ["Davinci Resolve", "Adobe Premier pro"],
+//   },
-  {
+//   {
-    name: "Marketing",
+//     name: "Marketing",
-    value: ["SEO", "Google Adwords"],
+//     value: ["SEO", "Google Adwords"],
-  }
+//   }
-];
+// ];

 const questions = [
   {
     id: 1,
-    question: "How can I start a project with Jiwan Ghosal?",
+    question: "How can I start a project with you?",
-    answer: `You can start by contacting us through email.` },
+    answer: "You can start by reaching out to me via email.
+I’ll get back to you promptly to discuss your requirements and next steps."
+  },
   {
     id: 2,
-    question: 'What services do you offer?',
+    question: "What services do you provide?",
-    answer: `We offer a wide range of services, including Custom Web Development, E-commerce Solutions, API Development and Integration, Figma to Web, Hosting & Deployment`
+    answer: "I offer a variety of services tailored to your needs, including Custom Web Development, E-commerce Solutions, API Development and Integration, Figma to Web Conversion, and Hosting & Deployment.
+Let’s find the best solution for your project!"
   },
   {
     id: 3,
-    question: 'What is the process?',
+    question: "What does the project process look like?",
-    answer: `Requirement -> Timeline -> Developement -> Delivery & support`
-  }
-]
+    answer: `It’s simple and straightforward:
+    1) We start with understanding your requirements,
+    2) Set a clear timeline,
+    3) I handle the development phase, and 4) Deliver your project with ongoing support to ensure success.` }
+];

 const getImage = () =>`background-image: url('/img/home/faq.jpeg');  background-repeat: no-repeat; background-size: cover;`